The Ever-Evolving Appeal of Cole & Son7th December 2021

 You May Also Be Interested In...

-Nuvolette Wallpaper has become synonymous with the Cole & Son brand thanks to its versatility and subsequent mass-appeal.
-Famed interior designer, Kit Kemp created this room for Firmdale Hotels based around the design.
-Here's our guide on how to get the look in your home.
+Thanks to its versatility and subsequent mass-appeal, famed interior designer, Kit Kemp created this room for Firmdale Hotels based around the Nuvolette design.
+Here's our guide on how to recreate the look...